The Beginner’s Guide to Greenhouse Gardening

 Why Invest in a Greenhouse?

-A greenhouse isn’t just a charming addition to your garden – it’s a game-changer for how you enjoy fresh produce all year round.
-One of the best parts?
-When I’m mid-cook and realise I need fresh tomatoes, basil, or parsley, there’s no last-minute dash to the shops.
+A greenhouse can be a game-changer for how you enjoy fresh produce all year round.
+One of the best parts of greenhouse owning is when I’m mid-cook and realise I need fresh tomatoes, basil, or parsley and there’s no last-minute dash to the shops.
 Instead, I simply pop out to the greenhouse and pick what I need.

 Making a salad for dinner?
-I can wait until the very last minute to gather crisp lettuce leaves, cucumber, and juicy peppers — straight from the greenhouse to the plate in under 10 minutes.
+I can wait until the very last minute to pick crisp lettuce leaves, cucumber, and juicy peppers – straight from the greenhouse to the plate/pot in under two minutes!
 And don’t get me started on the strawberries!
-Knowing a delicious dessert is waiting to be picked is the best treat — as long as we get to them before the dog does!
+Knowing a delicious dessert is waiting to be picked is the best treat – as long as we get to them before the dog does!
+My children love peppers, and eat them like apples, so they like to grab those as a treat.

-It’s also a great hobby to get the children involved in – gardening is a fantastic way to spark their curiosity.
+It’s also a great hobby to get the children involved in when they’re young.
+Gardening is a fantastic way to spark their curiosity and they’re more inclined to try new foods if they’ve grown it themselves.
 Watching a tiny seed grow into something they can harvest and eat is both exciting and educational.
-It not only teaches them where food comes from but also encourages them to try a variety of fruits and vegetables – making mealtimes more exciting and nutritious!
+It not only teaches them where food comes from but also encourages them to try a variety of fruits and vegetables – making mealtimes more exciting and nutritious.
 If you’ve followed us for a while on social media, you’ll have seen the pure excitement of a single solitary pear from our pear tree!

 Year-Round Growing Potential